Training vs. Learning: Why the Difference Matters

 Company

-What distinguishes learning from training for you?
-In this article, we will examine both terms more closely and explain how experts in further education can optimally support the learning process.
+What differentiates learning from training for you?
+In this article, we will take a closer look at both terms and explain how experts in continuing education can optimally support the learning process.

-To understand a term correctly, it often helps to look at its origin: "Learning" comes from the Gothic "I know" (lais) and the Indo-European "to go" (lis): Here, it already implies that learning is a process of acquiring knowledge.
+To understand a term correctly, it often helps to take a look at its origin: "Learning" comes from the Gothic "I know" (lais) and the Indo-European "to go" (lis): Here it already resonates that learning is a process to acquire knowledge.

-Some terms change over time, but this meaning of learning is still relevant today.
+Some terms change over time, yet this meaning of learning is still relevant today.
 And for many, it's not a word they think about for long.
-However, for trainers, coaches, consultants – and anyone involved in (further) education, it is worth taking a second look.
-Too often, the term learning blends with similar and newer terms like training or coaching.
+However, for trainers, coaches, consultants – and all those involved in (continuing) education, a second look is worthwhile.
+Too often, the concept of learning blurs with similar and newer terms like training or coaching.

-The Difference: Learning happens within us.
+The difference: Learning happens within us.
 Training or coaching is applied from outside.
-As a further educator, you can only indirectly influence the learning process of the participants.
+As a continuing educator, you can only indirectly influence the learning process of the participants.

-Tell me – I will forget!
-Explain it to me – I will remember!
+Tell me – I will forget it!
+Explain it to me – I will remember it!
 Let me do it myself – I will understand.
 (Confucius)

-This quote from Confucius wonderfully expresses: The more I, as a learner, am involved myself, the stronger the learning process.
+This quote from Confucius wonderfully expresses: The more I, as a learner, am involved, the stronger the learning process.
 As a trainer, you can provide support:

 • Promote learning